 The incoming line within the control panel should be as short as possible.

-If external sensors or communication lines are to be connected to the machine, use shielded cables and insert the same through EMC fittings into the control panel.
+If external sensors or communications lines are to be connected to the machine, use shielded cables and insert the same through EMC connections into the switching cabinet.